Virgin Islands at the 2020 Summer Olympics

 The United States Virgin Islands, also known as the Virgin Islands and officially as the Virgin Islands of the United States, competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-It was the territory's thirteenth appearance at the Summer Olympics.
+It was the territory's thirteenth appearance at the Summer Olympics, since its debut at the 1968 Summer Olympics in Mexico City.
+The Virgin Islands delegation consisted of four athletes competing in three sports.
+Virgin Islands did not win any medals at the Games.